 According to the government policy, transports were allowed to take passengers in reduced numbers but with a higher fare during the relaxed lockdown, which pushed up the overall cost of transportation and communication.
 "Eventually, the inflation of the sector increased sharply," said the BB.
-The report said both food inflation and non-food inflation experienced volatile trajectories during the communication and health expenses.
-Despite a bumper yield of Boro paddy, the largest crop in Bangladesh, in the just-concluded season, rice prices are going up, putting pressure on the low-income groups.
+The report said both food inflation and non-food inflation experienced volatile trajectories during the in Bangladesh, in the just-concluded season, rice prices are going up, putting pressure on the low-income groups.
 Many people are suffering from income losses for the Coarse rice sold for Tk 45.86 per kg in Dhaka in

-The inflation dynamics of disaggregated non-food inflation shows increased inflation of transport and
+The inflation dynamics of disaggregated non-food inflation shows increased inflation of transport and communication and health expenses.